dssg/aequitas/README.md

 You can find the toolkit documentation [here](https://dssg.github.io/aequitas/).

-For more examples of the python library and a deep dive on concepts of fairness in ML, see our [Tutorial](https://github.com/dssg/fairness_tutorial) presented on KDD and AAAI.
+For more examples of the python library and a deep dive into concepts of fairness in ML, see our [Tutorial](https://github.com/dssg/fairness_tutorial) presented on KDD and AAAI.
 Visit also the [Aequitas project website](http://dsapp.uchicago.edu/aequitas/).

 ## Citing Aequitas